rancher/elemental/docs/machineregistration-reference.md

-There is several keys that can be configured under a `#!yaml MachineRegistration` resource spec.
+There are several keys that can be configured under a `#!yaml MachineRegistration` resource spec.

 ```yaml title="MachineRegistration"